-The Dalton/Whitfield community continues to be severely affected by the recent recession with unemployment rates as high as 10.9% at the end of the year.
+The Dalton/Whitfield community continues to be severely affected by the recent recession with unemployment rates as high as 9.5% at the end of the 2013.
 The Board of Commissioners, along with the Joint Development Authority and municipalities, recognizes the need for a more diversified local economy and the need to recruit new businesses to the area.
 To aid in economic development the County has purchased land and began construction on two industrial parks.
 The first, built in 2009, became the home of IVC US, Inc. IVC began production of vinyl floorcovering in 2011 resulting in an estimated 450 jobs.
 The second park was purchased in 2010 in the Carbondale area and was named the Carbondale Business Park.
 Construction of Phase I will be completed in 2014.
-Carbondale is a much larger site and will bring in an estimated 2,000 jobs to the County along with \$100 million in capital investments.